-Worried about price-fixing?
-Check out the dairy aisle
+Loblaw’s behaviour is outrageous.
+But so are other schemes to fix the cost of food

-Of course it's outrageous that major Canadian grocery chains and bakeries conspired to jack up the price of Dempster's and Wonder Bread.
+Of course it's outrageous that major Canadian grocery chains and bakeries conspired to jack up the price of sliced bread.

-Bread is a staple and a key source of carbohydrates for many Canadians.
+Bread is a staple and a key source of carbohydrates for many Canadians at all income levels.

-Let's assume the scheme, which is being investigated by the federal Competition Bureau, added 25 cents to the price of a $4 or $5 loaf of bread.
-If your family buys two loaves of bread per week, you might have paid an extra $25 a year.
+Let's assume the scheme, which is being investigated by the federal Competition Bureau, added 25 cents to the price of a loaf of bread.
+If your family buys two loaves a week, you might have paid an extra $25 a year.

 That's nothing sniff at, and it went on for 14 years.